-Since June 2015 the Statistics Unit has been collecting data in order to produce a revised index and are now able to publish this for the first time.
+Since June 2015, the Statistics Unit has been collecting data in order to produce a revised index and this was first published in the Second Quarter 2016 House Price Index report.

 The revised index uses advertised rental prices from both internet and classified adverts.
 Other jurisdictions currently use this method where there is no suitable administrative data source.
 The index is: